Apply

 Research seminars: CWS offers a regular programme of research seminars where academics from other institutions offer papers on their research.
 These seminars and similar ones offered by sister departments are invaluable for extending students’ knowledge, and frequent attendance is highly recommended.

-Office accommodation for research students is in the form of shared offices, with desks, shelving, filing cabinets and access to telephone, computers, printing, photocopying and mailing facilities.
-These offices are in the Centre for Women's Studies on the third floor of Grimston House (adjacent to the University Information Centre).
-There is also a common-room available for student use, with chairs, a kettle, microwave, fridge and toaster.
+Space for research students is in the form of a shared space with desks, computers, printing, photocopying and other key facilities.
+This space is LMB/158 in the Law and Managment Building on the first floor.
+There is also a kitchen space available for student use, with chairs, a kettle, microwave, fridge and toaster.